Amin-MAG/My-Notes/Embedded-Systems.md

 USB - FIFI -

-what is PWM (?)
-You can create analog signals on digirtal ports
+What is PWM?
+You can create analog signals on digital ports.

 > What is PCB?
-> What are the sheilds?
+> What are the shields?

 ## Automata Programming